SENeC-Initiative/DeNSE/docs/user/tutorial.rst

   advantage because it increases the size of the compartments composing the neuron, thus reducing their number and speeding up the interactions.
 However, this will obviously make the final results more "crude", as you subsample the real path of the neurites.
+* Increase the value of the ``"growth_threshold_polygon"`` kernel parameter; this parameter is related to the distance the growth cone must move away from its previous position for a polygon to be generated, at which point other growth cones will be able to interact with this new part of the branch.
+This brings speedups that are similar to increasing time resolution for the same reason mentioned previously: fewer geometric operations and polygons to deal with.
+  Note that increasing this value could lead to approximations: growth cones that should have interacted may miss one another if you increase this value too far (over a few microns, for instance), though it remains very low for values below a micron.
 * Switch the interactions off using ``ds.set_kernel_status({"interactions": False})``.
-  Neuron-neuron interactions are currently the main source of CPU requirement and, though we know how we could reduce it, it is a non-trivial task for which we currently do not have the necessary time.
+  Neuron-neuron interactions are currently the main source of CPU requirement and, though we know how we could reduce them further, it is a non-trivial task for which we currently do not have the necessary time.
 If you are interested an would like to help on that, feel free to contact us.
 * Do not use a spatial environment.
 Though this leads to lower speed gains compared to the other solutions, it might also help in specific cases.